top of page

 After its early use in Egypt, chocolate’s popularity spread through trade routes, eventually reaching Europe and the rest of the world.
 Over centuries, chocolate transformed from a bitter ceremonial drink to the sweet confections we know today.

-Trade and Expansion: Chocolate traveled through Mediterranean trade, influencing cultures along the way.
+• Trade and Expansion: Chocolate travelled through Mediterranean trade, influencing cultures along the way.

-Covertina Chocolate: Honoring the Past with Modern Excellence
+Covertina Chocolate: Honouring the Past with Modern Excellence

 Commitment to Quality and Tradition

 Covertina sources the finest cacao beans, respecting the origins of chocolate and supporting sustainable farming practices.
-Their production methods blend traditional techniques with modern standards to preserve authentic flavors.
+Their production methods blend traditional techniques with modern standards to preserve authentic flavours.

 Exquisite Gift Boxes for Every Occasion